-For the wiring up part, we decided to push it to the end of the development process, as it is not a core feature.
-So, in this section, I will only tackle challenge #1; we have a huge amount of information and want to present it in a clear way.
+We decided to push the wiring-up piece to the end of the development process, as it is not a core feature.
+Therefore, in this section, I will only tackle challenge #1: we have a huge amount of information and want to present it in a clear way.

-We started by asking a question, “What summarizes a streaming event?”
-And answered it using the first component in the overview.
-We added a number of labels at the top of the overview, with various metrics that are the most important for a user to observe an event.
-Then, for the rest of the view, the basic idea was having a simple panel for each perspective, we have previously identified; one for the viewers, one for the event quality and finally one for the network performance.
+We started by asking a question, “What summarizes a streaming event?” and answered it using the first component in the overview.
+We added a number of labels at the top of the overview, with various metrics that are the most important to a user observing an event.
+Then, for the rest of the view, the basic idea was having a simple panel for each perspective we have previously identified; one for viewers, one for event quality, and finally one for network performance.
 Each panel will contain the most important data from that perspective.

 The Explore workflow

-Using that workflow, we were able to derive the components forming the view:
+Using that workflow, we were able to derive the following components to form the view:

 Although the view was a bit crowded, identifying its basic components enabled us to sketch it down with ease.